ionStici/frontend/js/async/timers.md

 clearTimeout(timer);
 ```

-To clear a `setTimeout` timer:
+_To clear a `setTimeout` timer:_

-1. First we store it in a variable
+1. First we store the timer in a variable.
 2. Then we pass that variable in the `clearTimeout()` function.

 <br>

 ## setInterval

-`setInterval` will call its callback every time in a time interval that we define.
+`setInterval` repeatedly calls its callback with a fixed time delay between each call.

 ```js
 const intervals = setInterval(() => console.log("Hello"), 1000);